carbon-language/carbon-lang/docs/design/README.md

     same implementation is always selected for a given query.
 -   Libraries will work together as long as they pass their separate checks.
--   A generic function can assume that some impl will be successfully selected if it can see an impl that applies, even though another more specific impl may be selected.
+-   A generic function can assume that some impl will be successfully selected if it can see an impl that applies, even though another more-specific impl may be selected.

 Implementations may be marked